sgraf812/pmcheck/artifact/Readme.md

     <elided>
     ```

+    This is incorrect since in fact deleting the second clause changes `f True`
+    from returning 2 to returning 3.
+So in this case, the `{True', False}`
+    `COMPLETE` set must be favored over the `{True, False}` set.
   * The `h` function demonstrates a crucial application of negative constraints
     in efficient coverage checking.
 Because of LYG's use of negative
     constraints, it is able to quickly recognize that `h` is non-exhaustive: